 Where is this competition headed?

-We are excited to see how teams build upon their technical successes of this year to focus more on the creative process and artistry in the next 4 years of competitions.
-We are also considering having an art auction of selected artworks following the announcement of winners in the 2017 competition.
+We are excited to see how teams build upon their technical successes of this year to focus more on the creative process and artistry in the next competitions.
+We are also going to open a gallery to sell selected artworks following the announcement of winners in the 2018 competition.

 How do I get in contact with the teams?

 If you are wanting to write a story about any of the teams, feel free to email me at abconru at yahoo.com or find their contact information online.
 I am happy to connect you with the teams ASAP.